github/codeql/docs/codeql/codeql-cli/getting-started-with-the-codeql-cli.rst

    For more information, see the `Relocation announcement <https://github.com/github/codeql-go/issues/741>`__.

-Within this repository, the queries and libraries are organized into QL packs.
-Along with the queries themselves, QL packs contain important metadata that tells the CodeQL CLI how to process the query files.
-For more information, see ":doc:`About QL packs <about-ql-packs>`."
+Within this repository, the queries and libraries are organized into CodeQL packs.
+Along with the queries themselves, CodeQL packs contain important metadata that tells the CodeQL CLI how to process the query files.
+For more information, see ":doc:`About CodeQL packs <about-codeql-packs>`."

 .. pull-quote:: Important